5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 You will execute the MOJO scoring pipeline in the Java Runtime Environment using Java, PySparkling, and Sparkling Water.

-### Batch Scoring Through the Run Executemojo Java Example
+### Batch Scoring Through the Run ExecuteMojo Java Example

 You will run the **run_example.sh** script that came with the mojo-pipeline folder.
 This script requires the mojo file, CSV file, and license file.
 It runs the Java **ExecuteMojo** example program, and the mojo makes predictions for a batch of Hydraulic cooling conditions.

-Since we already have our license file path specified as an environment variable, we will pass in the path to the following three files: run_example.sh, pipeline.mojo, and example.csv.
-Right after, we will run them to get our predictions.
+Since we already have our license file path specified as an environment variable, we will pass in the path to the following three files: **run_example.sh**, **pipeline.mojo**, and **example.csv**.
+Right after, we will run them to get our predictions:

 ```bash
 cd $HOME/dai-mojo-java/mojo-pipeline/